 The software FM 302 Control is delivered with a ClickOnce installation routine.
-To install the software the setup.exe has to be executed which can be found at the CD in the folder D:\FM 302 Control\ and there in the subfolder with the current version.
+To install the software the setup.exe has to be executed which can be found at the downloaded software-pack in the folder $\FM 302 Control$ and there in the subfolder with the current version.
 The installation runs automatically and starts FM 302 Control afterwards.